The Monotone Case Approach for the Solution of Certain Multidimensional Optimal Stopping Problems: Examples

 \subsubsection{Product problem}

 We now consider the product version of the multidimensional burglar's problem.
+Looking at possible applications we may turn to the pricing of American options in financial engineering.
+Here we may have asset prices together with exchange rates and default variables $\delta$, a bankruptcy replacing being caught.
 We could directly apply Proposition \ref{prop:discr_prod}, but we want to cover a slightly more general case including geometric averages of the gains:

 with

 so

 Using $\lambda=\prod_{i=1}^mp^i$ it follows